danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 ## Disclaimer

 Before diving into my observations and suggestions, it's important to note that my experiences are based on applying for senior/staff positions in web development.
 The tech industry is vast, encompassing areas such as gaming, embedded systems, data science, and more.
 Each of these fields has its own unique set of challenges, expectations, and interview processes.
-What I discuss here may not fully apply to those areas.
+What I discuss here may not fully apply to all areas.

 ## Live Coding Round